DE0CH/sta-setup/readme.md

 # Customization
 The theme used is powerlevel10k, applied on oh-my-zsh.
 I used a font for p10k with the maximum font compatibility.
 If you want to customize the prompt look, run `p10k configure`.

-You can also read more about the two packages to learn more what they can do.
+You can also read more about the two packages to learn more about what they can do.